hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

 			// the Model is nil since this will be caught earlier on.
 We still nil check to prevent the provider from
 			// crashing.
 			if model := resp.Model; model != nil {
-                            // the Location and Tags fields are a little different - and we have a couple of normalization
+                            // the Location field is a little different - and we have a normalization
-                            // functions for these.
+                            // function for this.

                             // whilst this may seem like a weird thing to call out in an example, because these two fields
                             // are present on the majority of resources, we hope it explains why they're a little different